How To Make A Wood Christmas Tree Box To Cover The Stand

-It seems like Christmas Tree Stand Holders or Tree Collars are really popular this season.
+It seems like wood Christmas Tree boxes really popular this season.
 I’m not surprised since they are beautiful and practical.
 For me, they solve two problems.
 One: it prevents my Rumba from getting tangled in my tree skirt and two: the distance from the floor to the bottom of my tree isn’t as noticeable with a Tree Collar.
-Here is my DIY version of it.

 MEASURE & CUT

 - Measure the width of the legs on your tree stand.
 My stand was 22″ wide.
 Measure from the floor to the bottom of your Christmas Tree.
 The gap between the floor and the bottom of my tree was 15″.
 The dimensions of the box I built for my tree were 24″ X 14 1/4″.
 The side panels of the box were 1.5″ deeper because of the thickness of the boards.
 Your dimensions will be different based on the size of your tree stand.

 - (8) 1 X 4 pieces to 24″ long.